orsonteodoro/gcf2/README.md

 * MPROCS -- The number of compiler/linker processes per CPU core
 * USE_CLANG_CFI -- Use Clang CFI (Uses only CFI Cross-DSO mode.
 Experimental and unstable systemwide.  bashrc support in development.)
+* USE_CLANG_CFI_AT_SYSTEM -- Use Clang CFI for @system.
+It should only be enabled after emerging @world.
+Currently in testing.
+DO NOT USE.
 * USE_GOLDLTO -- Use Gold as the default LTO linker for @system and/or @world
 * USE_THINLTO -- Use ThinLTO as the default LTO linker for @world